-- Objective 1 Identify guest speakers who can introduce both new and current standard practices to our field staff thereby improving their understanding and performance of patient care standards.Objective 2 Improve continuous education program to meet national standards which - Objective 2 Improve continuous education program to meet national standards which includes ACLS, PALS, PHTLS. - Objective 3 Provide educational classes for existing clinical (training) staff. - Objective 4 Provide an annual leadership development academy for field staff holding a position of P-II and/or Lead P-I.
+- Objective 1 Identify guest speakers who can introduce both new and current standard practices to our field staff thereby improving their understanding and performance of patient care standards. - Objective 2 Improve continuous education program to meet national standards which includes ACLS, PALS, PHTLS. - Objective 3 Provide educational classes for existing clinical (training) staff. - Objective 4 Provide an annual leadership development academy for field staff holding a position of P-II and/or Lead P-I.